Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 \subsubsection{Loss Function and Training}

-The model is trained end-to-end to minimize a loss function that accounts for the multi-task nature of predicting MARFE worsening in three different regions.
+The model is trained end-to-end to minimize a loss function that accounts for the four prediction tasks comprising the upper, middle, lower, and total-region MARFE-worsening targets.
 We employ an uncertainty-weighted binary cross-entropy loss~\cite{kendall2018multi}, which allows the model to automatically learn to balance the importance of each region.
 This is beneficial because the signal-to-noise ratio and predictability can vary significantly between regions.
 The average loss $\mathcal{L}$ over a mini-batch is formulated as: